dflock/duncanlock.net/content/posts/tech/magic-phone-numbers-my-voip-setup-with-voipms.rst

 :date: 2013-05-31 14:46:45
 :tags: voip, howto, telephony
 :category: tech
+:meta_description: I wanted something better than Skype, exactly like a regular local phone number - just call it and ring a phone on the other side of the world, for free.

 .. figure:: /static/images/magic-number-diagram.png
    :alt: Schmatic diagram showing two phones, linked by a magic cloud, calling from the UK to Canada - via the cloud - for free.